godotengine/godot-docs/tutorials/networking/ssl_certificates.rst

 This file allows HTTPS connections to virtually any website (i.e., Google, Microsoft, etc.).

-Or just pick any of the more specific certificates there if you are connecting to a specific one.
+Or pick any of the more specific certificates there if you are connecting to a specific one.